 Read More: Renovation Loans

-• Simultaneous settling.
+- Simultaneous settling.
 This strategy is very rare, but it is possible.
 Simultaneous settling is where you buy and sell a home at the same time, i.e. the settlement for the house you are selling and the house you are buying happens at the same time.
 If you are looking to upgrade by selling your home, this is by far the best option, as it will allow you to avoid unnecessary costs such as rentals.
 For this strategy to work, you need an expert Mortgage Broker.
 Make sure you do your due diligence when selecting a mortgage broker.

-• Bridging finance.
+- Bridging finance.
 A bridging loan is a short-term loan that you can use to purchase a new property before you have sold your current one.
 It provides a home loan to cover the costs of a new property until you’ve received the funds from the sale of your current home.
-Bridging finance can be a useful option if you don’t have enough borrowing power to buy a new home without selling your current one.
+Bridging finance can be useful if you don’t have enough borrowing power to buy a new home without selling your current one.

-• Get the property professionally valued.
+- Get the property professionally valued.
 The easiest way to do this is just to call up your local real estate agent and get them over.
 They are always happy to come to your place and do an appraisal.
 They’ll let you know what your property is worth today.
 You can even ask them what your property could be worth if you renovated the kitchen.
 For example, if they say your house is worth $600,000 now, but the average house on the street might be worth $800,000—that gives you an indication that you could spend up to $200,000 without overcapitalising.

-• Do some due diligence on the builder that you are going to use.
+- Do some due diligence on the builder that you are going to use.
 We’ve seen many times people have engaged a builder who is not that good, and that has slowed down the process.
 The slower the process, the longer you will have to rent whilst making mortgage repayments.
 This makes the renovation way more expensive, and you may be unable to recoup those costs when selling.
 Getting a good builder means the work gets done faster, and you stay within budget.

-• Have a clear budget from the get-go.
-So as we mentioned above, if you have spoken to the real estate agent and know that you can spend up to $200,000 without overcapitalising—you need to stick to that budget.
+- Have a clear budget from the get-go.
+So, as we mentioned above, if you have spoken to the real estate agent and know that you can spend up to $200,000 without overcapitalising—you need to stick to that budget.
 You can choose to spend less than that figure, but make sure you spend less.
 Having a clear budget that also accounts for contingencies will mean you will be able to avoid overcapitalisation.

 Everyone has different goals, different budgets, and different needs.
 There is no “one size fits all” when choosing how to upgrade your home.
 We’ve given you a detailed breakdown of the pros and cons of each option for upgrading your home and a few recommendations based on common situations.